akaswang/learning-resources/README.md

 # Learning Resources

-A curated collection of books and research papers, organized by genres and topics for easy access and discovery.
+A curated collection of books, organized by topics for easy access.

 ## Books Available